GateNLP/python-gatenlp/DEVNOTES.md

 * within the env: `python -m ipykernel install --user --name envname --display-name "Python (envname)`
 * To list which are already there: `jupyter kernelspec list`

+## Version numbers

+* certain versions of gatenlp map to versions of the GATE plugin Python, e.g. 1.0.2 to 3.0.2
+* gatenlp may receive more releases, the in between releases would be 1.0.2.1 etc
+* to better distinguish versions which are not released but part of a snapshot Python plugin release, use local version numbers e.g. 1.0.2.1+snapshot which could eventually get released as 1.0.2.1
+* Once we have reached stable release 1.1 the mapped releases would be 1.1/3.1, 1.2/3.2 etc with in-between releases of gatenlp 1.1.1 etc.

 ## Prepare a release